nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 ```

-Properties of Huffman coding:

-* Produces a code with the **smallest average length** (better than Shannon-Fano).
-This can be proven, though we won't give the proof here.
+Huffman coding produces a code with the **smallest average length** (better than Shannon-Fano).
+It can be proven (though we won't give the proof here) that no other algorithm
+which assigns a separate codeword for each message can produce a code with smaller average length than Huffman coding.
+Some better algorithms do exist, but they work differently:
+they do not assign a codeword to every single message, instead they code a whole sequence at once.

-* Assigning $0$ and $1$ can be done in any order => different codes, same lengths
+Assigning $0$ and $1$ in the backwards pass can be done in any order.
+This leads to different codewords,
+but with the same codeword lengths, so the resulting codes are equivalent.

-* When inserting a sum into an existing list, may be equal to another value => options
+When inserting a sum into an existing list, it may be equal to another value(s), so we may
-    * we can insert above, below or in-between equal values
+have several options where to insert: above, below or in-between equal values.
-    * leads to codes with different *individual* lengths, but same *average* length
+This leads to codes with different *individual* lengths, but same *average* length.
-* Some better algorithms exist which do not assign a codeword to every single message
-(they code a while sequence at once, not every message)
+In general, if there are several options available, it is better to insert the sum
+as high as possible in the list, because this leads to a more balanced tree, and therefore
+the codewords tend to have more equal lengths.
+This is helpful in practice
+in things like buffering.
+Inserting as low as possible tends to
+produce codewords with more widely varying lengths, which increases
+the demands on the buffers.

 ### Huffman coding (M symbols)

-General Huffman coding procedure for codes with $M$ symbols:

-* Have $M$ symbols $\left\lbrace x_1, x_2, ... x_M \right\rbrace$
+All coding procedures can be extended to the general case of $M$ symbols $\left\lbrace x_1, x_2, ... x_M \right\rbrace$.
+We illustrate here the generalization for Huffman coding.

+Procedure:

+- Arrange the probabilities in descending order
+- Forward pass:
-* Add together the last $M$ symbols
+  - Add together the last $M$ symbols, insert the sum into the list etc.
-* When assigning symbols, assign all $M$ symbols
-* **Important**: at the final step must have $M$ remaining values
+  - **Important**: at the final step must have $M$ remaining values.
-    * May be necessary to add *virtual* messages with probability 0 at the end of the initial list,
+    It maybe necessary to add *virtual* messages with probability 0 at the end of the initial list,
-    to end up with exactly $M$ messages in the last step
+    in order to end up with exactly $M$ messages in the last step.
+- Backward pass:
+  - Assign all $M$ symbols $\left\lbrace x_1, x_2, ... x_M \right\rbrace$ to each of the final $M$ messages, then go back step by step.

-* Example : blackboard
+Example : blackboard

 ```{admonition} Example: compare Huffman and Shannon-Fano
 Compare the average lenghts of a binary Huffman code and a Shannon-Fano for:

 $$p(s_i) = \left\lbrace 0.35, 0.17, 0.17, 0.16, 0.15 \right\rbrace$$

 ```

 ### Probability of symbols

 Given a code $C$ with symbols $x_i$, we can compute the probability of apparition of each symbol in the code.

-The average number of apparition of a symbol $x_i$ is:
+The average number of apparitions of a symbol $x_i$ is:

 $$
 \overline{l}_{x_i} = \sum_i p(s_i) l_{x_i}(s_i)